gaabrielfranco/complex-llp-evaluation/README.md

 # The Complex Landscape of LLP Evaluation

-Repository for reproducing the results of the paper "Evaluating LLP Methods: Challenges and Approaches"
+Repository for reproducing the results of the paper "The Complex Landscape of LLP Evaluation"

 ## Requirements
 - Python 3.8 or higher (developed on Python 3.8)